 In general, the answer is yes.
 With a hair-lightening shampoo, it is achievable; these are readily available in the market.
 But it takes time.
 A hair lightening shampoo does not work the same as bleach or a hair dye: it has its own process.

 It lightens the hair slowly: so it takes months to achieve any noticeable lightening.
 And also, after months of continuous use, the hair might lighten by only one shade.

 The main catch for the popularity of the hair lightening shampoo is the quality of the end hair.
 It does not damage the hair like a hair dye or a hair bleach would.
-But the hair color you get might not be the same as you have expected.
-It gives a bronzy color that differs from people to people.
+But the hair color you get might not be the same as you expected.
+It gives a bronzy color that differs from person to person.

 - The natural color of hair

 So, it is totally possible to lighten the hair with a hair lightening shampoo, but the results will vary from hair dye and hair bleach.
 For better results, professionals consider using complimenting conditioner and lightening spray along with the hair lightening shampoo.

 If you want an instant change in the hair color, then definitely go for a hair dye or a hair bleach.
 It damages your hair, but in the end, you will get your desired hair color.